Murder of Shanda Sharer: Aftermath

 During Loveless's sentencing hearing, extensive open court testimony revealed that her father Larry had abused his wife, his daughters, and other children.
 Consequently, he was arrested in February 1993 on charges of rape, sodomy, and sexual battery.
 Most of the crimes occurred from 1968 to 1977.
 Larry remained in prison for over two years awaiting trial; however, a judge eventually ruled that all charges except one count of sexual battery had to be dropped due to the statute of limitations, which was five years in Indiana.
 Larry pleaded guilty to the one count of sexual battery.
 He received a sentence of time served and was released in June 1995.
 A few weeks following his release, Larry unsuccessfully sued the Floyd County Jail for $39 million in federal court, alleging he had suffered cruel and unusual punishment during his two-year incarceration.
 Among his complaints were that he was not allowed to sleep in his bed during the day or to read the newspaper.

 Sharer's father, Steven Sharer, died of alcoholism in 2005 at the age of 53.
 In an interview with Shanda Sharer's mother, Jacque Vaught, on the Investigation Discovery series Deadly Women, Vaught stated that Sharer's father was so distraught by his daughter's murder that he "did everything he could to kill himself besides put a gun to his head" and that he "drank himself to death.
 The man definitely died from a broken heart".

 The Shanda Sharer Scholarship Fund was established in January 2009.
 The fund planned to provide scholarships to two students per year from Prosser School of Technology in New Albany; one scholarship to a student who is continuing his or her education, and the other scholarship to a student who is beginning his or her career and must buy tools or other work equipment.
-By November 2018 Shanda's mother Jacque Vaught stated that the scholarship fund had been depleted and is no longer accepting donations.
+By November 2018, Vaught stated that the scholarship fund had been depleted and was no longer accepting donations.

-In 2012, Jacque Vaught made her first contact with Melinda Loveless since the trials although indirectly.
+In 2012, Vaught made her first contact with Loveless since the trials, albeit indirectly.
 Vaught donated a dog named Angel in Shanda's name to Loveless to train for the Indiana Canine Assistance Network program (ICAN) through Project2heal, which provides service pets to people with disabilities.
 Loveless trained dogs for the program for several years.
 Vaught reported that she had endured criticism over the decision but defends it, saying, "It's my choice to make.
-She's [Shanda] my child.
+[Shanda]'s my child.
 If you don't let good things come from bad things, nothing gets better.
 And I know what my child would want.
 My child would want this."
-Vaught stated that she hoped to donate a dog every year in honor of Shanda Sharer.
+Vaught stated that she hoped to donate a dog every year in honor of her daughter.
 A documentary produced by Episode 11 Productions, titled Charlie's Scars, captured Vaught's decision to allow Loveless to train dogs in Shanda's name.
 The film also has three interviews with Loveless.